-**The following is a guest post from Mitch Ribak who is the broker/owner of The Mitch Ribak Real Estate Team with Tropical Realty of Suntree in Florida.
+**The following is a guest post from Mitch Ribak, the broker/owner of The Mitch Ribak Real Estate Team with Tropical Realty of Suntree in Florida.
 We would like to thank Mitch for this excellent overview of the downfalls of the real estate ISA.**

-It’s been 8 years since I started using an ISA in my Real Estate Brokerage in Melbourne Florida.
-Yes, we were doing it way before it became the “in” thing to do.
+It’s been eight years since I started using an ISA in my Real Estate Brokerage in Melbourne, Florida.
+Yes, we did it way before it became the “in” thing to do.

 Learn how to get seller leads with our home valuation landing pages